Salt Lake City, UT -- When Football Season is upon us, avid fans

 Play #26 "Home": Practice listening with love and understanding by reflecting on the meaning of what another person is saying, and feeling.

-Play #27 "Family": Share and talk about what you are feeling, experiencing and understanding about each family member.
-Tell each family member that you love them.
+Play #27 "Family": Share and talk about what you are feeling,

 Play #28 "School": Listen in school to learn.